 - HARD SURFACES.
 We have almost no fabric material in our home.
 Luckily we love a minimal aesthetic so this styling falls directly in line with what we would choose even if hubby wasn’t allergic, but basically we have leather furniture, no curtains, no rugs, no carpeting, etc. Fabric, rugs, and carpets trap and hold allergens and eliminating these from the home make a space where allergens can’t just sink in and hang out.
 We do have fabric barstool seats and decorative pillows etc so it’s not like we’re insanely strict about this but the no rugs, no carpeting, and no curtains is a really big help.
 For our Living Room Sources, click here.

 - MINIMALISM.
-We’re naturally very minimal by nature.
-We intensely dislike clutter and this luckily is perfect for keeping a house allergen free because it makes it very easy to clean the house.
+We’re very minimal by nature.
+We dislike clutter and this luckily is perfect for keeping a house allergen free because it makes it easy to clean the house.
 It’s so much easier to vacuum or dust if you’re not moving around a bajillion items.
 I naturally do decorate our home seasonally but I’m very intentional about the items I pick and I rotate them so that I never have too much “out” at once.
 The more minimal you keep your house, the easier it is to clean.
+I have written a whole detailed post on: Minimalism: How to Get Started if you want to know more about this.

 - BOUNDARIES.
 The one place in our house our cats are not allowed free access to is sleeping bedrooms.
 It’s really important to keep where an allergic person sleeps as a safe haven.
 Plus, I just don’t have the energy to keep on top of the level of cleaning I’d need to do if the cats were in there all the time.
 So we keep them out of these spaces and they really don’t mind at all.
 The guest bedroom is the exception in our house and see the next step for how I deal with that: